LukeGrahamLandry/franca/graphics/README.md

   (instead of pasting a massive byte array into your c program).
 - Write shaders as annotated franca functions and use comptime introspection to translate them into shader languages.
   (instead of writing it in glsl-ish and using a seperate build step to translate it into... you guessed it... a massive byte array to paste into your c program).
-- No dependency on a c and objective-c compiler (eventually).
+- No dependency on an objective-c compiler
 - Less code per code.

 ## Sokol License